Maikxx/airplane-scraper/README.md

 A scraper for getting structured data from the wikipedia pages of a lot of commercial airplanes.

+**Warning**
+Due to the large amount of requests, it is smart not to run `yarn start-server` on cellular.

 ## Installation

 * Clone the repository: `git clone git@github.com:Maikxx/airplane-scraper.git`